Measuring the Depth of LLM Unlearning via Activation Patching

 Meta-evaluation

-This section evaluates 20 metrics to measure how reliable each unlearning metric is, using the Open-Unlearning benchmark framework.
+We evaluate 20 metrics to measure how reliable each unlearning metric is, using the Open-Unlearning benchmark framework.

 Faithfulness: How well each metric separates knowledge-present (P, 30 models) vs knowledge-absent (N, 30 models), measured by AUC-ROC.